The Complete Guide To Restaurant Kitchen Resin Floors

 Sadly, if you’ve had to repair your floor once, it’s likely that’ll be the start of a very long journey of resin floor repairs.
-This is down to the mechanical bond between the layers of the floor and the delamination caused through damage.
+This is down to the mechanical bond between the layers of the floor and the delamination caused by damage.

 Slip Resistance Has Worn Away

-Constant traffic can wear the floor down over time and result in reduced slip-resistance – something which is likely in kitchen environments.
+Constant traffic can wear the floor down over time and result in reduced slip resistance – something which is likely in kitchen environments.

 That’s why it’s important to seek advice from a specialist about which slip resistance specification and cleaning methods are best suited to your flooring application.